Send the link below via email or IMCopy

 n.
 In which layer of the atmosphere is most water vapor found?
 Name the other greenhouse gases.

 Scientists believe that high-flying airplanes and the discharge of fluorocarbons from spray cans are affecting the composition of the ozone.
+"CFCs" are also a greenhouse gas.
+Even though the Greenhouse effect and the hole in the ozone layer are different issues, they are related.

 increases atmospheric transparency